 (E) Procurements for other Related Services or Personal Services, which involve administering, managing, monitoring, inspecting, evaluating compliance with or otherwise overseeing the Public Contracts described in Section (9)(a) of this rule.

-(10) The restrictions of ORS 279C.307 do not apply in the following circumstances, except as further specified below:
+(10) The requirements of ORS 279C.307(1) and section (8) of this rule do not apply in the following circumstances, except as further specified below:

 (a) To a Contracting Agency’s Procurement of both design services and construction services through a single “Design-Build” Procurement, as that term is defined in OAR 137-049-0610.
 Such a Design-Build Procurement includes a Procurement under an Energy Savings Performance Contract, as defined in ORS 279A.010.
-Provided, however, the restrictions of ORS 279C.307 do apply to a Contracting Agency’s Procurement of Personal Services for the purpose of administering, managing, monitoring, inspecting, evaluating compliance with or otherwise overseeing a Design-Build Contract or performance under such a Contract resulting from a Design-Build Procurement; and
+Provided, however, the requirements of ORS 279C.307 do apply to a Contracting Agency’s Procurement of Personal Services for the purpose of administering, managing, monitoring, inspecting, evaluating compliance with or otherwise overseeing a Design-Build Contract or performance under such a Contract resulting from a Design-Build Procurement; and